wikimedia-gadgets/mock-mediawiki/README.md

 Honest MediaWiki JS interface mocking in Node.js.

-No unnecessary changes to original source files.
-Directly copied from MediaWiki core.
+No unnecessary changes to the original source files.
+Directly copied from MediaWiki core with bare minimum modifications.

 Licensed under the _Lesser_ General Public License.
 Can be used from any repository regardless of license.
-(Note that the same is not true for MW code copied directly from mediawiki core).
+(Note that on the other hand, MW source code copied directly may only be pasted into repos with GPL-compatible licenses).

 ## How to use